 Present Your Vision

 Armed with the business case, you can present your vision, roadmap and cost benefit analysis to the leadership team and senior stakeholders.
 The objective is to identify and encourage your sponsors.
-The more important (often but not always the same thing as the more senior) and enthusiastic the sponsors, the greater the chance of success.
+The more important and enthusiastic the sponsors, the greater the chance of success.
+(It may not always the case that the most senior person is the most important person.)
 There will be things such as processes and test policy that it might be necessary to mandate or at least strongly encourage, so having the support of influential stakeholders is going to be helpful.
 The leadership team will likely have their own objectives and ideas on how to shape the TCOE.
 It’s advisable to listen to these and try to align your collective objectives so that as many senior players as possible will be engaged and will back you.

 Create the TCOE Team